thaks/Developer-test/README.md

 Search, Homepage Featured Products, Collection page Products, ProductDetail

-Download ZIP -> ZIP FILE DOWNLOAD
-Download code using the Code Zip File option , and in the project directory, you can run:
+Download ZIP -> ZIP FILE DOWNLOAD from Branch step2 Download code using the Code Zip File option , and in the project directory, you can run:

 ### `npm install`